DavidBakerEffendi/providentia/providentia-db/docker-containers/README.md

 * `gsql`: Grants access to GSQL shell.
 * TigerGraph Visual IDE: Connect to `http://localhost:14240` for TigerGraph's Graph Studio.

+To enable use of geospatial functions, you need to copy the `hpp` and `cpp` files found in `tigergraph`.
+There is a bash script that uses `docker cp` to do this for you, all you need to to is run `./transfer_geofunctions` in the `tigergraph` directory.

 ### Elassandra